Umuzi-org/tech-department/content/projects/linux/_index.md

 5. change the working directory to the previous one (cd -)
 6. locate pad_copy.txt

-Note: foreach instruction write a script and save it under this task
+Note: for each instruction write a script and save it under this task

 ## Task 6 Find commands
 1. Write a script to find all files ending with 'pdf' on your computer